derekgeng15/COS-226/seam/readme.txt

  *  and exponents of the leading term (but not lower-order terms).
  *  Round each coefficient and exponent to two significant digits.
  **************************************************************************** */
-In a google sheet, we plotted the log of the heights vs the log of the runtime and then had it calculate the linear best-fit line, which had a slope of 1.000.
-We did the same for the widths and found that the slope of that best fit line was also 1.000.
-Multiplying the 1.000W x 1.000H = WH.
+In a google sheet, we plotted the heights vs the runtime and then had it calculate the linear best-fit line, which had a slope of 0.0176.
+We did the same for the widths and found that the slope of that best fit line was also 0.0178.
+Multiplying the 0.0178W x 0.0176H = 0.000313WH.

 Running time (in seconds) to find and remove one horizontal seam and one vertical seam, as a function of both W and H:

-    ~   1.000WH
+    ~   0.000313WH